🧬

 Are they easy to train?

-They are intelligent but can be independent, requiring patient and consistent training.
+They are intelligent but can be independent; positive reinforcement and early socialization are essential for success.

 🔗